 Logos are available for use by academic and administrative units.
 If you have questions about university or athletic logos, contact us for assistance.

-The master stacked logo is the primary logo and should be used whenever possible.
+The primary stacked logo should be used whenever possible.
 The flame is an abstract representation of the letters G and S, but the function of this mark is not that it can be read as the school’s initials, but that it is a strong visual symbol that is easily recognized, remembered and associated with Georgia State University.
 Further symbolism may be read into the mark.
 There is a flame-like aspect that can be seen as symbolizing the traditional flame of knowledge, as well as the mythical phoenix, the symbol of the post-Civil War resurrection of Atlanta.

 Do not modify the logo to fit a design idea.
 Modify the idea to fit the logo